How to Transcribe Videos for Accessibility and ADA Compliance

 • Provides text content that ranks in search results

-Websites implementing comprehensive video transcripts see an average 40-60% increase in organic traffic.
+Websites that implement comprehensive video transcripts see an average 40-60% increase in organic traffic.

 Better User Experience for All